BlackDilvish/CovidLocalizations/README.md

 ### Week 7  (08.06-14.06):
 - Automated loading localization (without loading json file by hand)
+- Writing unittests for 95% of the code
 - Finishing previous tasks if obstacles are met

 ### Week 8 **[finish]**  (15.06-17.06):